Skip Nav Skip to Search

 Chairperson – Milissa Gofourth

-v The Policy and Legislative Committee collaborated with DRS Public Information Office with “Independence for All” on Disability Awareness Day 2007 at the State Capitol.
+The Policy and Legislative Committee collaborated with DRS Public Information Office with Disability Awareness Day 2008 at the State Capitol.
+The theme for 2008 was “One in Five” meaning one in every five Oklahomans has a disability, most individuals having more than one disability.
 Policy and Legislative Committee members provided training to participants on legislative advocacy, as well as facilitating communication while visiting with their legislators.
 Some ORC members had exhibit booths at the event for their organizational affiliation connecting them with the Council.

 Planning and Program Committee